EleazarB7/Election-Voting-Dapp/README.md

 ## Libraries
 - Sort: Implements a quicksort algorithm for sorting an array of candidates.
 ## Structs
-- 'Candidate': Represents information about a candidate, including their id, name, culture, age, and votes.
+- 'Candidate' : Represents information about a candidate, including their id, name, culture, age, and votes.
 ## Functions
-- 'registerCandidate': Allows the owner to register a new candidate for the election.
+- 'registerCandidate' : Allows the owner to register a new candidate for the election.
-- 'castVote': Allows registered users to cast votes for candidates.
+- 'castVote' : Allows registered users to cast votes for candidates.
 ## Events
-- 'CandidateAdded': Triggered when a new candidate is registered for the election.
+- 'CandidateAdded' : Triggered when a new candidate is registered for the election.
-- 'NewChallenger': Triggered when a new candidate becomes one of the top three candidates.
+- 'NewChallenger' : Triggered when a new candidate becomes one of the top three candidates.
-- 'VoteCasted': Triggered when a vote is cast.
+- 'VoteCasted' : Triggered when a vote is cast.
 ## Usage
 - Deploy the Election contract, providing the address of the WakandaToken contract.
 - Register candidates using the 'registerCandidate' function.